bountonw/translate/source/misc/1SM17_en.md

 ## {1SM 135.2}

-Oh, how much this means to every soul—“I am the light of the world”; “I am the bread of life: he that cometh to me shall never hunger [for anything more satisfying]; and he that believeth on me shall never thirst” (John 8:12; 6:35).
+Oh, how much this means to every soul—“I am the light of the world”; “I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst” (John 8:12; 6:35).
 To come to this condition means that you have found the Source of light and love, and have learned when and how you may be replenished, and may make use of the promises of God by continually applying them to your souls. {1SM 135.2}

 ## {1SM 135.3}